Travis Kelce Player Prop Bets for NFL Week 18 - Kansas City vs. Denver - NewsBreak

 Matchup vs. Denver

-- Kelce has averaged 84.6 receiving yards per game over his 11 career matchups against the Broncos, 11.1 more than his over/under in Saturday's game.
+- Against the Broncos, Kelce has averaged 84.6 receiving yards per game over his 11 career matchups, 10.1 more than his over/under for Saturday's game.

-- In 11 matchups with the Broncos, Kelce has had a touchdown catch five times, but not more than one in a single contest.
+- Kelce, in 11 matchups, had a touchdown catch five times.
+But he did not have multiple TDs in any of those games.

 - Note: Kelce's stats vs. Broncos date back to 2016.

-- The Broncos have the NFL's seventh-ranked pass defense this season, allowing 226.9 yards per game through the air.
+- This week Kelce will face the NFL's seventh-ranked pass defense (226.9 yards allowed per game).

-- The Broncos have allowed 20 touchdowns through the air (1.3 per game).
-They are fourth in the league in that category.
+- At 1.3 passing TDs conceded per game, the Broncos defense is ranked fourth in the NFL.

 Recent Performances

-- In last week's matchup with the Bengals, Kelce reeled in five passes for 25 yards and scored one touchdown while being targeted seven times.
+- In last week's outing against the Bengals, Kelce was targeted seven times, picking up 25 yards on five receptions while scoring one touchdown.

-- Kelce has caught 15 passes on 20 targets for 216 yards and three touchdowns, averaging 72.0 yards during his last three games.
+- Kelce's 20 targets have led to 15 receptions for 216 yards (72 per game) and three touchdowns over his last three games.

 Kelce's Kansas City Teammates